t-mart/wap/docs/commands.rst

      --help                          Show this message and exit.

-Monitor for any changes in your project and automatically package and dev-install to your WoW AddOns directory.
+Monitor for any changes in your project and automatically package and install to your WoW AddOns directory.
+You can exit with :kbd:`Ctrl-c`.

+This command is a composite of the :ref:`package <wap-package>` and :ref:`dev-install <wap-dev-install>` commands, along with a filesystem event watcher on your config file and addon paths.
+When an event is emitted from your filesytem indicated a modification/addition/deletion of a file, your addon will be packaged and dev-installed.

-This speeds up the developer feedback-loop even more, so you don't have to type any further wap commands while you write your addons.
+This speeds up the developer feedback-loop, so you don't have to type any further wap commands while you develop on your addons.

 .. _wap-upload: